How much does insurance go up with one point?

 Is age a factor?
 In particular, how much does one point cost on car insurance for a 19-year-old?
 While no information is available on how much one point would affect a 19-year-old’s car insurance specifically, age is almost always a factor, as insurers take a driver’s experience into play.

 Young drivers get hit especially hard because they, by default, have less experience behind the wheel.
-They’re not off to a great start with one point on their record, especially because insurers see them as at-risk solely for being young.
-So should you be asking, “How much is car insurance for a 16-year-old?”—it will most likely be expensive, even with a clean driving record.
+They’re not off to a great start with one point on their record, especially because insurers see them as at risk solely for being young.
+So should you be asking, “How much is car insurance for a 16-year-old?”
+It will most likely be expensive, even with a clean driving record.

 It is all dependent upon your record and ability to keep it clean.
 While there is no strictly set financial penalty for points, there are consequences.